-Harve A. Ferrill has served as a Director of Century since October, 1996, when he was elected as an independent director.
-Mr. Ferrill served as Chief Executive Officer and Chairman of Advance Ross Corporation, a company that provides tax refunding services from 1992 to 1996.
+Harve A. Ferrill has served as a Director of CBIZ since October 1996, when he was elected as an independent director.
+Mr. Ferrill served as Chief Executive Officer and Chairman of Advance Ross Corporation, a company that provides tax refunding services, from 1992 to 1996.
 Mr. Ferrill served as President of Advance Ross Corporation from 1990 to 1992.
 Since 1996, Advance Ross Corporation has been a wholly-owned subsidiary of Cendant Corporation.
-Mr. Ferrill has served as President of Ferrill-Plauche Co., Inc., a private investment company, since 1982.
+Mr. Ferrill serves as a Director of Horny Toad, Inc., a manufacturer of sports clothing.

-Gary W. DeGroote has served as a Director of Century since October, 2002, when he was elected as an outside director.
-Mr. DeGroote is the President of GWD Management, Inc., a private Canadian diversified investment holding company founded in 1980 with an office in Burlington, Ontario.
-Mr. DeGroote also serves as a Director and Officer of other private companies.
-From 1976 to 1989, Mr. DeGroote held several positions with Laidlaw, Inc., a public waste services and transportation company, ending as Vice-President and Director in 1989.
-From 1991 to 1994, Mr. DeGroote served as President of Republic Environmental Systems Ltd., and Director of Republic Industries, Inc. He is currently a Director of Capital Environmental Resources Inc.
+Gary W. DeGroote has served as a Director of CBIZ since October, 2002, when he was elected as an independent director to serve the remaining term of his father, Michael G. DeGroote, who resigned from the Board for health reasons.
+Mr. DeGroote is the President of GWD Management Inc., a private Canadian diversified investment holding company founded in 1980 with an office in Burlington, Ontario.
+From 1976 to 1989, Mr. DeGroote held several positions with Laidlaw Inc., a public waste services and transportation company, ending as Vice-President and Director in 1989.
+From 1991 to 1994, Mr. DeGroote served as President of Republic Environmental Systems Ltd., and Director of Republic Industries Inc. He is currently a Director of Waste Services, Inc.

-Todd J. Slotkin has served as a Director of Century since September 2, 2003, when he was elected as an independent director.
+Todd Slotkin has served as a Director of CBIZ since September 2, 2003, when he was appointed by the Board as an independent director.
 Mr. Slotkin serves as Executive Vice President and CFO of MacAndrews and Forbes Holdings, and as Executive Vice President and CFO of publicly owned MYF Worldwide (NYSE:MFW).
 Prior to joining MacAndrews & Forbes in 1992, Mr. Slotkin spent 17 years with Citicorp, ultimately serving as senior managing director and senior credit officer.
-Mr. Slotkin serves on the Board of Directors of TransTech Pharma, formerly served as director of CalFed Bank, and is Chairman and co-founder of the Food Allergy Institute.
+Mr. Slotkin serves on the Board of Managers of Spectaguard and the Board of Directors of TransTech Pharma; formerly served as director of CalFed Bank; and is Chairman and co-founder of the Food Allergy Institute.